Continuum limit of the adaptive Kuramoto model: Self-consistency equation for the order parameter

 \section{Self-consistency equation for the order parameter $R$}

 We define the order parameter $R$ as the absolute value of the mean phase exponentials, i.e., Eq.~\eqref{eq:R_general_integral}.
-We have already seen that the drifters do not contribute to the order parameter and that the locked oscillators may only have 1 (or 2) phase values for each frequency $\omega$~\footnote{Only 1 or 2 phase values for each frequency because we only consider maximal locking states ({\it "all that can lock, do lock"}), otherwise one technically could talk about having a distribution of phase values for frequencies that allow for locking and drifting (green strip in Fig.~\ref{fig:relation}).}.
+We have already seen that the drifters do not contribute to the order parameter and that the locked oscillators may only have one (or two) phase values for each frequency $\omega$ -- because we only consider maximal locking states ({\it "all that can lock, do lock"}), otherwise one could talk about having a distribution of phase values for frequencies that allow for locking and drifting (green strip in Fig.~\ref{fig:relation}).
 We can therefore express the order parameter with an integral over the frequency only:

+In the case where there are two phase values $\vp$ for each frequency $\omega$, this expression should be interpreted more broadly, see Appendix~\ref{sec:R_integral}.
 Additionally, since we only consider symmetric phase distributions (with symmetric frequency distribution $g(\omega)$) and move into the rotating frame of reference, we need only consider the real component of the order parameter (the integral over $\sin(\vp)$ cancels):

 However, it is worth noting that in general for non-symmetric phase distributions we have to consider the general case, see Appendix~\ref{sec:asym_distr} for details.

 We perform a change of variables using relation~\eqref{eq:w_to_fi} and re-write the integral over the phases, while keeping in mind the non-injectivity of this relation.
 Thus we obtain a self-consistency equation for the order parameter $R$: